top of page

 candid answers

-Q: I didn't do anything and I was still charged with Resisting... is that legal?
+Q: I didn't do anything and I was still charged with "Resisting and Obstructing..."
+Is that legal?

-Q: Should I talk to the police when questioned (and if I don't answer questions they ask, wouldn't I be violating the "comply with police instructions" requirement)?
+Q1: Should I talk to the police when questioned about my alleged involvement in an incident (they say I would be helping my case by talking to them...).
+And Q2 (as a corollary): if I don't answer their questions or talk to them about what happened, wouldn't I be violating the "comply with police instructions" requirement)?

-As to the initial part of the question (should you talk to the police...), barring your counsel giving you advice to the contrary (presumably, in light of his or her familiarity with the specific circumstances of your case), no, you should not talk to the police where you're suspected of committing the investigated criminal activity.
-And the reason for the rule, is no less familiar to the public than the rule itself: talking to the police can come at your legal expense i.e., "anything you say can and will be used against you in a court of law..." see Miranda (Obvious-sounding answers aren't always right, but this one is).
+And the reason for the rule is no less familiar to the public than the rule itself: talking to the police can come at your legal expense i.e., "anything you say can and will be used against you in a court of law..." see Miranda (Obvious-sounding answers aren't always right, but this one often is).

 Q: More often used than understood: "Miranda rights..."

-Q: If I do what the police tell me to, does that hurt my future suit against the police for their misconduct?
+Q: If I do what the police tell me to, while they violate my rights, does that hurt my future suit against the police for their violation/misconduct?

 The popular doctrine commonly referred to as "Miranda" was developed in 1966 in a case called Miranda v.
 Arizona.
 Its purpose was to guard against the use of coercion by government officials against those suspected of, or having information about criminal activity.